 Why is choosing the right venue so important?

 Not only is deciding on a venue the biggest decision when planning your wedding it influences every aspect of the rest of the wedding planning process.
 Which vendors you will choose.
 What your budget will be.
 The decor you choose.
 The attire your bridal party and guests will wear.
 These are all factors that will have to be taken into consideration when booking the perfect venue.
 You are probably so overwhelmed with all the choices out there.
 We are here to help you please don't hesitate to contact us.
-We have put together a list of wedding venues in Orange County and Los Angeles that we love and have photographed.
+We have put together a list of wedding venues in Orange County and Los Angeles that we love to photograph events at.
 Here we will share with you real wedding photos and info that we have gathered about each location.
 If you have any questions about a particular location we can help.

 16 Useful Tips When Choosing Your Wedding Venue

-- We always recommend that you don't book the first venue you see.
+- Pick 3: We always recommend that you don't book the first venue you see.
 Visiting at least three venues will allow you to compare and create a pros and cons list of the things you love about each site.

-- Don't get pressured into signing when you are checking out a wedding venue.
+- Contracts: Don't get pressured into signing when you are checking out a wedding venue.
 Take your time and ask questions.

-- Does the site have all the spaces you need for the ceremony, cocktail hour, dinner, dancing?
+- Space: Does the site have all the spaces you need for the ceremony, cocktail hour, dinner, dancing?